betterscientificsoftware/bssw.io/Articles/Blog/IncreasingProductivityBroadeningParticipation.md

 increasing emphasis on sustainable strategies to advance diversity and inclusion.

+The photo above shows Alexandra Ballow, a student at Youngstown State University who was a participant in the Broader Engagement Program at SIAM CSE19, presenting her work to Paul Hovland of Argonne National Lab.
+Alexandra previously participated in the Sustainable Research Pathways program.

 **Lois Curfman McInnes:** Mary Ann and Damian, many thanks for providing your perspectives as leaders who are working to broaden participation of under-represented groups in high-performance scientific computing.
 I am hoping to learn more